dart-lang/language/working/2365 - primary constructors/feature-specification.md

     extends A with M implements B, C;
 ```

-There was a proposal that the primary constructor should be expressed at
+There was a proposal from Bob that the primary constructor should be
-the end of the class header, in order to avoid readability issues in the
+expressed at the end of the class header, in order to avoid readability
-case where the superinterfaces contain a lot of text.
-It would then use
+issues in the case where the superinterfaces contain a lot of text.
+It
-the keyword `new` or `const`, optionally followed by `'.' <identifier>`,
+would then use the keyword `new` or `const`, optionally followed by `'.'
-just before the `(` of the primary constructor parameter list:
+<identifier>`, just before the `(` of the primary constructor parameter
+list:

 ```dart
 class D<TypeVariable extends Bound> extends A with M implements B, C